ballerina-platform/module-ballerinax-github/github4/Package.md

 # GitHub Connector

+Allows Connecting Github GraphQL API.

-GitHub connector provides a Ballerina API to access the [GitHub GraphQL API v4.0](https://developer.github.com/v4/).
+GitHub connector provides a Ballerina API to access the GitHub GraphQL API.
 The connector has built-in support to handle OAuth2.0, provides auto completion and type conversions.
+The following sections explains how to use Ballerina GitHub4 connector.
+You can refer the [GitHub GraphQL API v4.0] (https://developer.github.com/v4/) to learn more about the API.

 ### Compatibility